f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

         .. note:: This command uses HELM in order to download all the required config files from Nginx repo (CRD ...).
 What's more, you can notice, it downloads the Ingress image (the NGINX Plus image with NAP) from a private repo in Gitlab.com

     #.
+After running the command, we need to wait for the KIC pod to become availible. you can use a command like

+        ..code-block:: BASH
+            ``kubectl get pods --all-namespaces --watch``

+    #.
+Once it is "ready" you can press ``ctrl-c`` to stop the watch.
+    #.
 At this moment, the Ingress pod is up and running.
 But it is empty, there is no configuration (ingress, nap policy, logs).
     #.
 Run this commands in order to create the NAP policy, the log profile and the ingress object (the object routing the traffic to the right service)